 This layout is a Handlebars template.
 In addition to being a basic HTML page, it uses a few Handlebars expressions: {{title}}, {{#markdown}}...{{/markdown}}, and {{>body}}.

-Now let’s create an index page with Markdown:
+Now let’s create an index page using Markdown:

 src/content/index.md